cfu288/mere-medical/apps/docs/docs/getting-started/epic-setup.md

 # Setting up MyChart Sync

-Here we'll talk about how you can get the API access needed for Mari Medical to connect to your MyChart patient portal.
+Here we'll talk about how you can get the API access needed for Mere Medical to connect to your MyChart patient portal.

 You'll need to get a client id value from the Epic On FHIR portal.
 You can do this by [creating an account here](https://fhir.epic.com/Developer/Index).

 After you've logged in, go to `My Apps` and create and app.
-Give the app a name of `Mari Patient App`.
+Give the app a name of `Mere Patient App`.
 Application Audience will be `Patients`.
 For Incoming API's, search by DSTU2 and select all the endpoints shown below with `left click + shift`.
 With all the endpoints selected, click on the `>>` button to add them to your selected list.

 Make sure you've only selected the following: